SeLite/SeLite.github.io/DevelopmentTools.md

 #### Breakpoints in Core extensions ####
 Selenium IDE loads custom [Core extensions][core extension] twice (reported in [ThirdPartyIssues](ThirdPartyIssues) > [Selenium IDE issue #6697](http://code.google.com/p/selenium/issues/detail?id=6697)).
 That applies regardless of whether you use Selenium IDE menu Options > Options > General > Selenium Core extensions, or whether you use [ExtensionSequencer](ExtensionSequencer).

 Custom Core file(s) get first loaded at the start of Selenium IDE.
-Then they get loaded once more when you run a Selenese command (or a whole test case or test suite) for the first time.
+Then they get loaded once more when you run a Selenese command (or a whole [case] or [suite]) for the first time.
 So, when you use Firefox Browser Toolbox/Debugger, do it only after you've run at least one Selenese command.
 Browser Toolbox/Debugger reports those files with `?numericTimeStamp` appended to their file names.
 For each [Core extension] pick the one that has the highest timestamp.

 This doesn't affect Javascript code modules (accessed via `Components.utils.import( 'chrome://...', optionalScope )`) - those get loaded once only.
 If you use [BootstrapLoader](BootstrapLoader) to load your extension(s) and you modify them while debugging, browser debugger will probably not refresh them.